 You might spot a health issue

-While Conair scales like the WW910 or WW912 models will show your body fat, hydration, muscle mass and BMI, in addition to weight loss.
+While some scales will show your body fat, hydration, muscle mass and BMI, in addition to weight loss.
 In and of itself, the scale isn’t going to give you all of the information you need about your overall health.
 But experts know that maintaining a healthy weight is largely tied to health and wellness.
 “Seeing changes up or down can be an indication of something going on not just externally but internally, too,” says Dutton.
 “I sort of view weight as a clinical data point.”

 For example, if you have a complex chronic condition such as congestive heart failure, regular weighing can help you keep tabs on fluid fluctuations (often seen through weight gained or lost).
 Weight gain can also be associated with issues such as polycystic ovary syndrome (PCOS) or depression.

 Although someone concerned with heart health might take his or her blood pressure daily and a diabetic might regularly monitor blood sugar levels, weight-loss patients tend to view the scale differently.